-The Amex Gold Card will offer trip delay coverage in situations where your flight is delayed by over 12 hours.
+The Amex Gold Card offers trip delay coverage in situations where your flight is delayed by over 12 hours.
 You’re entitled to up to $300 per trip for necessary expenses, like hotels, meals, and other essentials.
-You’re eligible to make 2 claims per 12 consecutive month period.
+You’re eligible to make two claims per 12 consecutive month period.

 Is The Amex Gold Card Worth It?

-For a long time, the Chase Sapphire Reserve® was the undisputed champ when it came to dining, but this card is now even more rewarding for dining (note that the Citi Prestige also offers 5x points on dining).
+For a long time, the Chase Sapphire Reserve® was the undisputed champ when it came to dining, but this card is now even more rewarding for dining.

-Just to give a bit of context, let me share some good complements to this card, as well as other cards to consider.
+Just to give a bit of context, let me share some good complements to the Amex Gold, as well as other cards to consider.